-In WAC (Environment $\rightarrow$ WebSphere variables) create a new variable pointing to the directory with the JDBC driver JAR file(s) for the QuartzDesk web application database.
-Make sure the JDBC driver JAR files are readable by the user the WAS process is started under.
+In WAC (Environment $\rightarrow$ WebSphere variables) create a new variable pointing to the directory with the JDBC driver JAR file for the QuartzDesk Web Application database.
+Make sure the JDBC driver JAR file is readable by the user the WAS process runs under.

 We suggest that you use the following variable names.
 Please note that some of these variables may already be defined.
-If the variable is already defined and points to a directory with a JDBC driver that is supported by QuartzDesk web aplication, then leave the variable as is.
+If the variable is already defined and points to a directory with a JDBC driver that is supported by QuartzDesk Web Application, then leave the variable as is.
 Otherwise, add, or adjust the variable value accordingly.

 Database WebSphere Variable Name Default Value In WAC DB2 DB2_JCC_DRIVER_PATH Defined with empty value.
 H2 H2_JDBC_DRIVER_PATH Not defined.
 Microsoft SQL Server MICROSOFT_JDBC_DRIVER_PATH Defined with empty value.
-Microsoft SQL Server MICROSOFT_JDBC_DRIVER_PATH Defined with empty value.

-&lt;sup>1 DB2 restricts the database name length to the maximum of 8 characters.
+&lt;sup>1 If you use DB2, the database name length is restricted to the maximum of 8 characters.
 Please adjust the database name accordingly (e.g. qdesk).